Skip to content

 TIP

-The default behavior refers to the underlying behavior of the game server that is triggered when we do not return or return a value.
+Default behavior refers to the underlying game server behavior that is triggered when we do not return a value, or return a specific value.

-Not all default behaviors return true, but it may also be false, depending on how the underlying functions of the game server are defined.
+Not all default behaviors return true — some may return false, depending on how the underlying functions are defined.

-Take the player input text event as an example, if we return true or 1, it means that the underlying text input event of the game server continues to execute.
-At this point you will see a default message format output in the chat box.
+Take the player text input event: returning true or 1 means the underlying text input event continues to execute.
+You will see a default message format output in the chat box.

 ts